Harrington Grant Application Policies

 General: No more than $10,000 of the total grant can be used for capital expenditures or equipment.
 The award may only be used for direct project expenses, not for institutional overhead.

-Salary: The award may not be applied to the PI’s salary.
-The award may be used to cover salaries for post-docs equivalent to the % effort devoted to the project.
+Salary: The award may be used to cover salaries for post-docs equivalent to the % effort devoted to the project.
+Please note that PI's salary is limited to 10% of the total award amount.

 Travel: The award may not be used for travel, meetings, professional fees, publication fees, etc.